jadpole/jadpole.github.io/_posts/2015-07-09-builder-macro.md

 ```

 There you have it!
 You can now allow the player to spawn a brand new farm on
-the map by writing something like:
+the map by writing something like this:

 ```rust
 FarmBuilder::new()